imremaka/RapierPad/README.md

 ## Protos: Our flagship AI Agent

-Protos is Novus DeFAI's official AI agent, showcasing the platform's cutting-edge capabilities in autonomous yield farming:
+Protos is Novus DeFAI's flagship AI agent, designed to showcase the platform's advanced capabilities in autonomous yield farming on the Solana blockchain.
+Launched with an initial seed capital of $50,000, Protos employs a multi-strategy approach that includes yield farming, staking, arbitrage, and lending.
+It continuously adapts to market conditions, utilizing real-time data analysis and advanced risk management techniques to optimize returns while mitigating potential losses.
+Protos serves as both a benchmark for user-created AI agents and a revenue generator for the platform, with its profits being distributed to $PROTOS token holders.

 ### Initial Configuration
 - Seed Capital: $50,000